nicehash/NiceHashMiner-Archived/README.md

 - After first run, start benchmark test, otherwise Multi-Algorithm mining will not work properly; for AMD GPUs we suggest you to run **Precise benchmark**
 - Make sure you select your own personal Bitcoin wallet to receive payments, see **Bitcoin wallet guidelines and instructions** here: https://www.nicehash.com/index.jsp?p=faq#faqs15.
 - You will recieve Bitcoin payments according to our payments schedule: https://www.nicehash.com/index.jsp?p=faq#faqs6

-<i>**Note**: .NET Framework 2.0 or higher is required.
-No additional installations should be needed if you use Windows 7 or later.
-However if you encounter any issues when starting application (application would fail to start or errors/warning about missing DLL files are displayed) you should download and install Microsoft **.NET Framework 2.0** and/or **Microsoft Visual C++ Redistributable"**.</i>

 # <a name="profit"></a> Where is the profit coming from?